-Having reviewed Ambush's request and the Secretary's response, we find that due to an administrative error, the penalty assessment was not timely contested.
+Having reviewed Carmeuse's request and the Secretary's response, we find that the operator clearly expressed its intent to contest the citations by initiating contest proceedings with the Commission and that Carmeuse's failure to timely file a contest with MSHA was due to inadvertence or mistake within the meaning of Rule 60(b)(1).
+Asarco LLC, 42 FMSHRC 308, 310 (Apr.
+2020).
+Moreover, Carmeuse diligently monitored MSHA's website to assess the status of the penalties and took prompt action to file a motion to reopen after it discovered its mistake.
 In the interest of justice, we hereby reopen this matter and remand it to the Chief Administrative Law Judge for further proceedings pursuant to the Mine Act and the Commission's Procedural Rules, 29 C.F.R.
 Part 2700.
 Accordingly, consistent with Rule 28, the Secretary shall file a petition for assessment of penalty within 45 days of the date of this order.
 See 29 C.F.R. § 2700.28.